FrontPage

 "On every campus we need large, highly visible vegetable gardens that are tended by everyone who likes to eat; cafeterias that provide, insofar as they can, only local foods; compost heaps steaming next to these cafeterias to remind us to pay our debt to the soil.
 We need administrators committed to dismantling, not enlarging, our vast system of technological dependencies, and professors committed to living defensibly and responsibly and competently before their students.
 Our foreign studies programs must become local studies programs."

-If you have any questions or comments about this site in particular please do not hesitate to contact Kaeley Wiseman, at kaeley.wiseman@gmail.com or uofmstudentgarden@gmail.com
+If you have any questions or comments, do not hesitate to contact our coordinator, Jennifer Bamford uofmstudentgarden@gmail.com

 Need some inspiration during the winter?
 Check out what other students are doing: